NeoGeographyToolkit/StereoPipeline/docs/tools/wv_correct.rst

 artifacts are less noticeable than for WV01 and WV02, and they are not corrected at this time.

 For multispectral images, only a few select TDI are supported for band 3 of WV02 data.
 If a certain combination of spacecraft/TDI is not supported, the tool will print a warning and will write on output the uncorrected input image.

+Note that Maxar (DigitalGlobe) WorldView-2 images with a processing date (not acquisition date) of May 26, 2022 or newer have much-reduced CCD artifacts, and for those this tool will in fact make the solution worse, not better.
+This does not apply to WorldView-1, 3, or GeoEye-1.

 The ASP source code repository has additional documentation and tools for how to tabulate the corrections for the cases